 The summer school is aimed at students at the advanced undergraduate or graduate level, postdocs and faculty members in the areas of embodied cognition, cognitive science, developmental science, cognitive neuroscience, developmental robotics, autonomous robotics, cognitive robotics, and anyone who wants to learn about dynamic field theory.

 HOW TO APPLY

-To apply for the summer school, please fill out our application form (black button on the right), enclosing a CV and brief cover letter to firstname.lastname@example.org.
+To apply for the summer school, please fill out our application form (black button on the right), enclosing a CV and brief cover letter to email@example.com.
 In your letter you should briefly tell us what you are currently working on and why you would like to participate.
 This will help us propose a project that overlaps with your interest.

-There is usually no fee for the summer school.
+There is a fee of 80 EUR for the summer school.
 Included in this fee is a copy of our book "Dynamic Thinking - A Primer on Dynamic Field Theory".
 Additionally, participants will have to finance their own travel and stay in Bochum.

 Structure of the school

 The school is led by Prof. Gregor Schöner, who lectures on the concepts of DFT in the mornings.
 Afternoon sessions provide hands-on training working with dynamic field models in COSIVINA and CEDAR, our interactive simulation environments.
 Students develop their own projects during the school to learn how to apply the concepts of DFT to their home domain of interest.